 While not classified as an RPG directly in the most traditional sense, it’s got most of the core hallmarks in place and lets you immerse yourself in one of the largest and most detailed virtual universes ever crafted.
 For all intents and purposes, this is a sci-fi RPG epic in our books.

 No Man’s Sky is very much more than the sum of its parts.
 When looked at under a microscope individually, each element can show significant blemishes with plenty of room to be more polished, more dynamic, and more expansive, but to focus too intently on the moving parts and not take it in as a collection of its immersive ambitions would be missing the point.
 Performance issues and some non-game breaking bugs aside, to appreciate what makes No Man’s Sky VR so special is to appreciate the underlying appeal of VR as a medium.
 They’re both about exploring a vast, endless sea of fantastical destinations.
 They’re both about embodiment and unrivaled immersion.
 And above all else they’re both about becoming who you want to be by exploring the far corners of seemingly limitless potential.

 This one holds the crown of being the first-ever actually released and supported VR MMOs.
 Obviously it can’t hold a candle to Sword Art Online or Ready Player One just yet, but it has laid a great foundation for what’s to come.

 This is really the original roomscale VR RPG.
 It came out at the same time in Early Access back when the HTC Vive first launched almost three years ago and is still one of the best.
-Since it’s in Early Access still after all this time it only stands to get even better.
+It’s now out of Early Access and the massive expansion more than doubles the game’s size and length.